“By failing to prepare, you prepare to fail.”- Benjamin Franklin

 We live in a society obsessed with digital advancement.
 We are seeing the rise of virtual assistants and our calendars are becoming smarter than us!
 But despite all of this, we are also seeing a rise in paper day planners.
 The traditional and never failing way of keeping track of our day.

 Surely these planners should be outdated and regulated to the scrap pile of history?
 After all, so many other tools have seen that shift.
 But no, day planners are here to stay.
 They have benefits that most virtual planners cannot give us.

-Here are a few reasons why we all need a proper planner, and how it will helps us.
+Here are a few reasons why we all need proper planners, and how it will help us.